ginacassin/Github-Analytica/README.md

 The scripts, and a brief explanation of what they do, are as follows:

+- **Top 15 languages:** obtains the top 15 languages used in GitHub repositories.
 -

 ## How to run
 ### Local
-1. Clone the repository
+1. Clone the repository.
-2. Install the requirements
+2. Install the requirements.
+3. Run the script you want to execute:
+   1. Scripts can be run with the following command: `python -m scripts.{script_name}`.
+For example, to run the `top_15_languages` script, run `python -m scripts.top_15_languages`.
+   2. There's also a flag for testing purposes (-t or --test), which will run the script on a small subset of the data.
+For example, to run the `top_15_languages` script on a small subset of the data, run `python -m scripts.top_15_languages -t`.
-3. Set .env file depending on your goal.
-The .env file should be in the root of the project.
+   3. The logs of the script can be found in the `logs` folder.
+These provide a cleaner view of the script's execution.
-4. Run the script you want to execute

 ## About the datasets
 ### Test dataset